samuelboardman/api-manager-service/README.md

 # api-manager-service

 This is an open source project that manages JSON and XML API Pull and Push Requests.
-The service automates API Pull requests and push to RabbitMQ for the user to consume It is built on a Micro-Service Architecture
+The service automates API Pull requests and push to RabbitMQ for the user to consume.
+It is built on a Micro-Service Architecture

 Note: